 When the animal is about to be slaughtered imagine the emotions it must go through.
 That becomes the vibration of the meat and when we eat meat the same vibrations recite in our mind.
 Then these vibrations are absorbed by our mind.
 The same has been perpetuated in SHRI MAD BHAGWAT GEETA chapter no. 17 verse 10.
 Chapter no. 10 of “ASHTANGA HRDAYAM” does talk about meat-eating.

-However, it specifies the meat which was used to hunt in jungles by the people And that too for special sets of people who do not have access to normal food, mainly in Adivasis.
+However, it specifies the meat which was used to hunt in jungles by the people, And that too for special sets of people who do not have access to normal food, mainly in Adivasis.

 Our scripture also suggests that we should eat digestive foods that involve the least amount of violence that is fruits and vegetables.
 Ayurveda recommends protein-rich Indian veg food like daal Sprouse and non-dead meats.
-Moreover, our saints and sages found that mother nature has not designed human beings to eat meats.
+Moreover, our saints and sages found that mother nature has not designed human beings to eat meat.

 8. What do the Studies Say Veg Food vs Non Veg Food is Healthier?

 Since many health freaks have been proved that vegetarian even vegan is healthier.
 We need to know that most of these studies are from a western perspective.
 People who are eating meat in every meal tend to not eat enough veggies.
 So these studies aim to inculcate a habit of eating more veggies.

 Many studies have proved that veg food item and even a vegan diet is healthier.
 Also, it prevents cardiovascular diseases

 Indian cow reverts like a mother for a long in this culture.
 Our scriptures also highly recommended drinking pure Indian cow milk.
 Its ghee and butter are equal to Nectar.